pgmorales76/prework_301/arrow_function_expressions.md

       statements
     }

-Rest parameters, default parameters, and destructuring within params are supported, and always require parentheses:
+Rest parameters, default parameters, and destructuring within params are supported, and always require parentheses

     (a, b, ...r) => expression

     (a = 400, b = 20, c) => expression